 In accordance with WA State guidelines, we are requiring all employees and visitors wear masks (unless exempt)

 Routinely clean all frequently touched surfaces such as workstations, countertops, adjusting tables, and doorknobs.

 Provide hand sanitizer stations for all patients and employees

-Utilize front and back waiting rooms to provide distancing options of 6ft or greater
+Utilize minimal waiting room or waiting in car until appointment to provide distancing options of 6ft or greater

 Regularly use hand sanitizer or hand washing for 20 seconds